amightyrose/TS-01-Code-Refactor/README.md

 The aim of this assignment is to refactor the code for the Horiseon Social Solution Services website in order to:
 * improve the accessibility of the webpage
-* improve the efficency and semantic structure of the code
+* improve the efficiency and semantic structure of the code

 ## Solution
 Comments are included in the *index.html* and *style.css* files explaining the changes that were made.
 A consolidated list is also included in the **_changes.md_** file.